 Senior leaders engage in formal and informal review of faculty and staff to reward outstanding performance, and they promote a culture of recognition for accomplishments.
-The EVCAA employs an annual comprehensive study of salary inequity and compression to evaluate faculty salaries and approve increases when funds are available.
-Similarly, a comprehensive review of staff salary is done periodically, with the last one being conducted in 2011.
+A comprehensive study of salary inequity and compression is conducted regularly to evaluate faculty salaries and this information is considered when funds are available for salary increases.
+Similarly, a comprehensive review of staff salary is done periodically, with the last one being conducted in 2012.
 Funds, if available, are used to address observed inequities.
 Appropriate executive staff members review annual evaluations of classified employees reporting through their divisions.
 Senior leaders recognize faculty and staff achievement at Classified Employee Assembly and Faculty Assembly meetings and the annual Faculty/Staff Appreciation Luncheon.
 Faculty awards for teaching, scholarship, and service are presented by the Chancellor at Academic Convocation, and staff awards are presented annually in May.
 The Chancellor also sends letters recognizing accomplishments, birthdays, and employment anniversaries.